Darrell Royal: Playing career

 After graduating from Hollis High School, Royal served in the United States Army Air Corps from 1943 to 1946.
 He was initially trained as a rear gunner on a B-24 bomber, and later received training for photo reconnaissance missions before World War II came to a close.

 In the fall of 1945 Royal played football for the Third Air Force football team, and was spotted and recruited by scouts for the University of Oklahoma Sooners football program.
 He played quarterback and defensive back at the University of Oklahoma under his mentor, coach Bud Wilkinson, from 1946 to 1949.
 While attending Oklahoma, he joined the Delta Upsilon fraternity.

 Royal was most noted for his prowess as a defensive back, where his 18 career interceptions and his three interceptions in the 1947 game against Oklahoma A&M (now Oklahoma State) are still Sooner records.

 Royal's part-time contributions as quarterback had a similar impact, despite the fact that he shared time with Jack Mitchell and Claude Arnold at the position.
 He threw a 43-yard pass against North Carolina in the 1949 Sugar Bowl.
 Royal holds the fourth-best winning percentage in school history (minimum 15 starts) with a 16–1 mark as a part-time quarterback starter.
 His 11–0 mark as a starter in 1949 ranks as one of the best seasons in school history.

 In 1992, Royal was inducted into the Oklahoma Sports Hall of Fame.

 Coaching career

 Early positions

 Royal served as an assistant coach at North Carolina State, Tulsa and Mississippi State.

+His first head coaching job, and the only one at the professional level, was with the Edmonton Eskimos of the Canadian Football League.
+There he coached two Longhorns - Charley Genthner and Tommy Stolhandske - and led the team into the playoffs.
+He left to coach at Mississippi State.

-He coached the Edmonton Eskimos of the Canadian Football League, and in 1954, he returned to Mississippi State for his first collegiate head coaching job.
+In 1954, he returned to Mississippi State for his first collegiate head coaching job.

 After two seasons, he left for Washington in the Pacific Coast Conference, but stayed in Seattle for less than ten months.